 b) making sure to place each t-shirt row upside down and front side down when pinning, so when it unfolds it will be right side up.

-Step 6: Sew on end pieces
+Step 6: Sew on end pieces.

 Finally, the end pieces needs to go on.

-Take one of the 67.5" × 7.5″ pieces, lay on top of the big sewn piece face side down, and line up left edges.
+Take one of the 67.5" × 7.5″ pieces, lay on top of the big sewn piece front side down, and line up left edges.
 Pin and sew.
 Unfold, and repeat with the other 67.5" x 7.5" piece on the right side.

 Now, lay one 64" × 7.5″ pieces on the top of the big piece, front sides facing each other, and line up top edges.
 Pin and Sew.
 Repeat for the bottom piece.